rahu1994/nixie_clock/README.md

-# nixie_watch
+# nixie_clock
-Schematics and gerber files for a nixie watch designed by me.
+Schematics and gerber files for a nixie clock designed by me.
 It's based on 74HC logic and uses no microcontroller.
 I do not claim the correctness of the plans or the gerber files.

 The clock utilizes 2 already commercially available boards: